10th Parliament of Elizabeth I: Elizabethan monopolies

 The subsidy question was debated and agreed upon by November 9 and Parliament turned to other matters.
 The main issue of the day was the question of the abuse of monopolies.
 The Crown had for many years granted profitable monopoly rights to individuals in return for favors rendered to the crown, thereby raising the prices of the goods and services involved.
 The patent system was initially made to nurture economic growth and encourage employment for the poor.
 It also was an additional source of revenue for parliament and was a way for them to reward new projects brought to them by courtiers.
 By 1601 monopolies began to overrun parliament due to poor management.
 Queen Elizabeth had relied on parliament to uphold the ‘Notion of Commonwealth’ which they failed to do.
-This led to parliament protests on abolishing the monopiles and limiting licenses.
-This was one of the most dramatic confrontations in parliament during the reign of Elizabeth Parliament considered this as at least an abuse of Royal privilege and at worst an illegal practice.
+This led to parliament insisting on the abolition of the monopolies and limiting licenses.
+This was one of the most dramatic confrontations in parliament during the reign of Elizabeth.
+Parliament considered this as at best an abuse of Royal privilege, and at worst an illegal practice.
 Previous promises by the Crown to redress the problem had not been fulfilled.
 She did however commit herself to publish by Proclamation her intention to abolish some patents and allow others to submit to trial by common law.
 This was a source of tension between the Queen and Parliament.
-Although many members of parliament were in favor, there were some who did not want to give up their bribes.
+Although many members of parliament were in favour, others, who had been bestowed monopolies, did not want to give up their bribes.

 End of the 10th Parliament

 Feelings on the issue were so strong that Elizabeth was forced to defuse the situation by inviting 141 MPs to her palace where she delivered the Golden Speech on December 30, 1601.
-Which she revealed that it would be her final Parliament (she was 68 years old) and won over the delegation with a speech addressing the love and respect she had for the country, her position, and the Members themselves.
-This speech took many MPs by surprise, they had anticipated that her speech would cover the recent economic problems that the country had been recently facing.
-The speech was well received by Parliament and its citizens.
+During the speech, she revealed that it would be her final Parliament (she was 68 years old) and won over the delegation by emotively expressing the love and respect she had for the country, her position, and the Members themselves.
+This speech took many MPs by surprise: they had anticipated that her speech would cover the economic problems that the country had been recently facing.
+Nevertheless, the speech was well received by Parliament.
 The speech marked the end of the 10th Parliament.

 Last acts of Parliament

 The remaining parliamentary time was dedicated to social and economic matters.
 The Poor Laws of 1597-98 were codified into a new Act which remained in the Statute Book until 1834.
 A number of bills concerning alehouses and drunkenness, blasphemy, regulation of weights and measures, and the enforcement of church attendance failed to be passed into law.
-There was a debate in 1601 on whether congress should pass the hemp bill, allow the growing of hemp for ropes, or renew the Tillage act which would ban the conversion of land to pasture and increase tillage in the country.
-After long debates within parliament, the Tillage Act was renewed despite headed opposition.
-Nevertheless, a total of 19 public and 10 private measures did receive royal assent.
+There was a debate in 1601 on whether Parliament should pass the hemp bill, allow the growing of hemp for ropes, or renew the Tillage act which would ban the conversion of land to pasture and increase tillage in the country.
+After long debates within parliament, the Tillage Act was renewed despite firm opposition.
+Ultimately, a total of 19 public and 10 private measures did receive royal assent.